 For expert HVAC service, you can count on All Service Heating and Air.
-We provide personalized, high-quality air conditioning maintenance service to residents and businesses in Plano, Dallas, and the surrounding Texas areas.
+We provide personalized, high-quality air conditioning maintenance service to residents and businesses in Plano, Dallas, Leonard, Richardson, and the surrounding Texas areas.

 Hot, humid Dallas summers take a toll on air conditioners.
 Without regular maintenance, the average air conditioner loses about 5% of its original efficiency each year.
 To maintain your system’s original SEER rating and make sure your air conditioning system won’t break down when you need it most, All Service Heating and Air can perform tune-ups and inspections twice a year.
 By cleaning your system and addressing potential issues early, you’ll help your unit operate at peak efficiency, reduce your repair costs, lower your energy bills, and extend your system’s lifespan.
 Plus, some warranties are voided if you skip preventive maintenance!